Hansimov/tikzpy/doc/003 tasks and solutions.md

 ## Tasks

-"Tasks" are the answer of the question "what does this tool do", or to be more accurate, "what is it designed for".
+"Tasks" are the answer of the question "**what** does this tool do", or to be more accurate, "what is it designed for".

 ### What is this tool designed for